gizero/scm-course-ff3d/slides.md

 - ...but heavily biased towards command line
 <!-- .element: class="fragment" data-fragment-index="5" -->

-Note: will tell you why in a while
+Note: Avertenze

 ---

-# In This Course We Will
+# In This Course We

 - talk interactively to each other
 - sketch some diagrams
-- ...
 - build a reasonable work flow strategy

 ---